penumbra-zone/penumbra/docs/protocol/src/crypto/decaf377/decoding.md

 Decoding to a point works as follows where $a$ and $d$ are the curve parameters as described [here](../decaf377.md#curve-parameters).

 1. Decode `s_bytes` to a field element $s$.
 We interpret these bytes as unsigned little-endian bytes.
-We check if the length has 32 bytes, even though the top 3 bits of the last byte are not used.
-The 253 bits are verified to be canonical, and rejected if not (If the input is already a field element in the circuit case, skip this step).
+We check if the length has 32 bytes, where the top 3 bits of the last byte are 0.
+The 32 bytes are verified to be canonical, and rejected if not (if the input is already a field element in the circuit case, skip this step).

 2. Check that $s$ is nonnegative, or reject (sign check 1).